mackuba/skyfall/README.md

 - `action` (symbol) - `:create`, `:update` or `:delete`
 - `uri` (string) - the at:// URI
 - `type` (symbol) - short name of the collection, e.g. `:bsky_post`
-- `cid` - CID
+- `cid` - CID of the operation/record (`nil` for delete operations)

-Most operations will also have an attached record (JSON object) with details of the post, like etc. The record data is currently available as a Ruby hash via `raw_record` property (custom types will be added in a later version).
+Create and update operations will also have an attached record (JSON object) with details of the post, like etc. The record data is currently available as a Ruby hash via `raw_record` property (custom types will be added in a later version).

 So for example, in order to filter only "create post" operations and print their details, you can do something like this: